 The next deadline for applications to the GYAC is November 17, 2014.

 Read a great article in The Daily News about former GYAC member Madelynne Wager.
 We love to see former YAC’ers doing great things!

 Some of the 2013-14 GYAC members and sixth grade student Shelby Stowe participated in the MLK Make-a-Difference Day on January 17th at the H.O.
 Steele Building.
 H.O.
 Steele is home to the I’M Kids Food program, a new feeding program providing sack suppers to children in Ionia and Montcalm Counties.
-The GYAC provided grant funding in December for the walk-in cooler for the I’M Kids Food program.
-GYAC members in attendance were enthusiasic about the opportunity to engage in this special day of service, and to see first hand the impact of one of their recent grants.
+The GYAC provided grant funding in December of 2013 for the walk-in cooler for the I’M Kids Food program.
+GYAC members in attendance were enthusiastic about the opportunity to engage in this special day of service, and to see first-hand the impact of one of their recent grants.
 Good job YAC’s!
 We’re proud of your many contributions to this community!